 What makes this model especially easy to start working with is the instructional manual (English, Spanish, French) and intro DVD.

-The next sewing machine on our review of best sewing machines for beginners is for those people who want to perform any projects on their unit.
-Meet Singer 9960!
-What makes it extremely diverse are the 600 built-in stitches for any type of sewing!
-And to not allow you get lost in that huge variety, this machine’s clear LCD display will deliver data on the selected stitch with its length and width.
+The next sewing machine on our review is the best sewing machine for intermediate seamstress.
+This is for those people who want to perform any projects on their unit.
+Meet 9960 by Singer; a reliable sewing machine brands.
+What makes it extremely diverse are the 600 built-in stitches for any type of sewing.
+And to not allow you get lost in that huge variety, this machine’s clear display will deliver data on the selected stitch with its length and width.

 Like the previous model by Singer, 9960 has programmable up/down the needle.
 Besides, the machine supports 25 needle positions for more precise sewing.

-What makes 9960 even more convenient is the included extension table!
+What makes 9960 even more convenient is the included extra table.
 It will provide you with a bigger surface to support your larger pieces of fabric.
 To illuminate your working area well, the machine has two bright LED lights.

-What truly makes SE400 distinctive is its computer connectivity.
+If you are looking for the best-computerized sewing machine; SE600 is for you.
 With this machine, you can import thousands of embroidery designs as well as update the device in the future.
-This makes SE400 highly expandable and more personalized for your needs precisely.
+This makes SE600 highly expandable and more personalized for your needs precisely.

-Even if you don’t need computer connectivity, this model has built-in 67 stitches and designs.
-Although that’s much less compared to the previous model by Singer, customizability may make this model much better for your requirements!
+Even if you don’t need computer connectivity, this model has built-in 103 stitches and 80 designs.
+Although that’s much less compared to the previous model by Singer, customization may make this model much better for your requirements.

 And what makes controlling this machine extremely convenient is its backlit easy-to-use LCD touch-screen display.
 With it, you will be able to easily edit the design features of your project.